Carmelleonie/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Write a script that prints two arguments passed to it, in the following format: “ is ”
+Write a function that returns the addition of 2 integers.